modalitysystems/modalitysoftware-docs/TeamsChatAssist/TableStorageConfiguration.md

 2. Open the storage account associated with TCA

-3. Add/Edit rows individualy, or download and import the default values for each table
+3. Add/Edit rows individualy, or [import the default values into table storage](ImportDefaultValuesTableStorage.md)

 ## InstanceConfigurations Table